-When prompted for an UP02 replacement setting, enter \mathbf{v} to view existing node groups.
+When prompted for a replacement setting, enter \mathbf{v} to view existing node groups.
 If none of the existing node groups are appropriate for this setting, enter $\mathbf{!}$, which temporarily switches context into the cray_node_groups.settings.groups setting to add or modify a node group.
-The \mathbf{v} and $\mathbf{!}$ menu commands are available because this is a "lookup" field.
-For details about how lookup fields work, see the section Advanced: Lookup on page 316 in Configurator Data Types and How to Set Them on page 313.

-3. Set the value of the UP02 replacement setting to the node group(s) identified or created in the previous step.

-Repeat the previous step and this step for each UP02 replacement setting in the table.
+3. Set the value of the replacement setting to the node group(s) identified or created in the previous step.
+Repeat the previous step and this step for each replacement setting in the table.